How Harsh Weather Can Affect Access Points

 Building an outdoor network in a tough environment?
-Make sure the access points that you choose can handle the harsh demands of an outdoor environment.
+Make sure the access points that you choose can handle the harsh demands of the outdoors.

 One major consideration in deciding which products to use is their IP (Ingress Protection) rating.
 By knowing the product’s IP rating, you know whether your chosen access points can take the specific demands of your environment.